davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

   .. index:: __builtin_huge_valq

   The following built-in functions are always available and can be used to check the target platform type.

 .. index:: __builtin_cpu_init

-  Built-in Function void __builtin_cpu_init (void) This function runs the CPU detection code to check the type of CPU and the features supported.
+Built-in Functionvoid__builtin_cpu_init(void)This function runs the CPU detection code to check the type of CPU and the features supported.
 This built-in function needs to be invoked along with the built-in functions to check CPU type and features, ``__builtin_cpu_is`` and ``__builtin_cpu_supports``, only when used in a function that is